-So, let’s talk about the manual focus experience for the rare occasion where you actually need to refocus this lens.
+So, let’s talk about the manual focus experience for the rare occasion when you actually need to refocus this lens.

-The focus ring is small, but has plenty of little grips to grab on to.
+The focus ring is small but has plenty of little grips to grab onto.
 In the vast majority of cases, you’re good to set the lens at infinity and forget about it.
-However, you’ll need to refocus for anything under 3.5 feet (106cm).
+However, you’ll need to refocus for anything closer than 3.5 feet (106cm).

 Lastly, many photographers would probably consider this lens for astrophotography.
 Ian over at lonelyspeck.com has a much better astrophotography review for the Canon variant, but I’ll try to summarize my findings here.